inferno-framework/inferno-framework.github.io/docs/getting-started/index.md

 section: docs
 layout: docs
 ---
-# Getting Started for Creating a Test Kit
+# Getting Started Creating a Test Kit
 This page shows you how to create a Test Kit from scratch.
 We recommend using the [Inferno Template](https://github.com/inferno-framework/inferno-template) repository as a starting point, since it includes everything you'll need to get started.